pingcap/blog/github-discussions-bringing-the-open-source-community-closer-together-and-all-in-github.md

 * Search it in the project Discussions.
 * If they can't find an answer, create a new discussion.

-**Discussions can potentially become the first place where users seek solutions, because this is the only dedicated community for the project.**
+**Discussions is expected to become the first place where users seek solutions, because this is the only dedicated community for the project.**

-## A look at the future
+## The future of open source communities

 > "The strongest communities support growth and participation by engaging newcomers and contributors while also helping provide sustainable work for maintainers."
 > — GitHub Octoverse 2020 Report